ga-dc/js1/03-16-collections-and-loops/readme.md

 //=> "Jamie"
 ```

 The expression above will return the value (as shown on the second line), so if you assign a truthy value inside a conditional statement, then this condition will always be true, or if you assign something undefined, it will make the conditional statement false (because undefined is falsy).
-Another potential issue with this is that it can be confused with equality(`==`).
+Another potential issue with this is that it can be confused with equality(`===`).
 The example below is the illustration of WHAT NOT TO DO, in general:

 ```javascript
 if (x = 3) {